 In order to keep everything as safe as possible for everyone, guest cleaning staff and ourselves, we would ask for your cooperation in understanding some of the practical changes we have had to make for safety.
 We also ask that you help us by:

 Stripping your Beds before leaving – Not glamorous, on the last day of your holiday, we know.
 However, as 7/10 people who have had the antibody test did not have any symptoms, the Government is advising we have to assume that someone in your party COULD be carrying the virus.
-The main route for contracting the virus is airborne, and it is considered that removing bedding could make the virus airborne, which is why they advise asking guests to strip the beds themselves.
+The main route for contracting the virus is airborne, and it is considered that removing bedding could make the virus airborne, which is why they advise asking guests to strip the bed linen themselves not the mattress and pillow protectors as they are treated separately.

 Please empty all bins (including bathroom bins) and put into the outside bins.